ludwikbukowski/telemetry_influxdb/README.md

   Note that the reporter doesn't aggregate events in-process - it sends updates to InfluxDB whenever a relevant Telemetry event is emitted.

+  By default, the reporter doesn't include a timestamp with the events, so InfluxDB will assign a timestamp when it receives the event.
+To include a timestamp with the event, add a `_timestamp` key to the metadata of the event.
+The value should either be an integer number of nanoseconds or a `DateTime` struct.

 ## Run test

 Running the tests currently requires [jq](https://stedolan.github.io/jq/).
 Please make sure you have it installed before running the tests.